2025 entry categories

 Personal Finance and Investment

-Using technology in business, technology trends, software, e-commerce, automation, digital workplaces, IT development, cloud services, internet, multimedia, computer networks, content management, artificial intelligence, and similar topics
+Social responsibility, ethics and sustainability in business; non-profit business; environmental issues; technology – using technology in business, technology trends, software, e-commerce, automation, digital workplaces, IT development, cloud services, internet, multimedia, computer networks, content management, artificial intelligence; communications and sales – marketing theory and methods, sales theory and methods, social media, PR, advertising, branding; and similar topics.

 Book of the Year

 The Book of the Year is awarded to the book with the best overall score as determined by the judges.
-Entrants can’t enter this as a category – it is an award that will be announced on the Awards night.
+You do not need to enter this category.